-P1- Please refer Note P1 P2- Please refer Note P2 P3- Please refer Note P3 P4- Please refer Note P4 P5- Please refer Note P5 P6- Please refer Note P6 P7- Please refer Note P7 P8- Please refer Note P8 P9- Please refer Note P8 1 Do you have a policy/policies for Υ N Υ Y Υ N N Y Υ 2 Has the policy been formulated in consultation with the relevant stakeholders?
-Y - Υ Y Υ - - Υ Y 3 Does the policy conform to any national /international standards?
+P1- Please refer Note P1 P2- Please refer Note P2 P3- Please refer Note P3 P4- Please refer Note P4 P5- Please refer Note P5 P6- Please refer Note P6 P7- Please refer Note P7 P8- Please refer Note P8 P9- Please refer Note P8 1 Do you have a policy/policies for Y N Y Y Y N N Y Y 2 Has the policy been formulated in consultation with the relevant stakeholders?
+Y - Y Y Y - - Y Y 3 Does the policy conform to any national /international standards?
 If yes, specify?
-(50 words) γ - γ γ γ - - γ γ 4 Has the policy been approved by the Board? Υ - Υ Υ Υ - - Υ Υ If yes, has it been signed by MD/ owner/ CEO/appropriate Board Director? Υ - Υ Υ Υ - - Υ Υ 5 Does the Company have a specified committee of the Board / Director/Official to oversee the implementation of the policy Y - Y Y Y - - Y Y 6 Indicate the link for the policy to be viewed online?
+(50 words) γ - Y Y Y - - Y γ 4 Has the policy been approved by the Board?
+Y - Y Y Y - - Y Y If yes, has it been signed by MD/ owner/ CEO/appropriate Board Director?
+Y - Y Y Y - - Y Y 5 Does the Company have a specified committee of the Board / Director/Official to oversee the implementation of the policy Y - Y Y Y - Y Y 6 Indicate the link for the policy to be viewed online?
 Note 2 - Note 1 Note 1 Note 1 - - Note 2 Note 2 7 Has the policy been formally communicated to all relevant internal and external stakeholders?
-Y - Y Y Y - - γ Y 8 Does the company have in- house structure to implement the policy/ policies?
-Y - Υ Y Y - - Y Y 9 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders' grievances related to the policy/policies?
+Y - Y Y Y - - Y Ŷ 8 Does the company have in- house structure to implement the policy/ policies? Ŷ - Y Y Y - - Y Ŷ 9 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders' grievances related to the policy/policies?
 Y - Y Y Y - - Y Y 10 Has the company carried out independent audit/evaluation of the working of this policy by an internal or external agency?
 Please see Y - Y Y Y - - Y Y P1 We have Whistle Blower Policy.
-The Whistle Blower Policy broadly conforms to the standards set by Disclosure Scheme of Reserve Bank of India.
-The Whistle Blower Policy also confirms to the rec stipulated by the Companies Act, 2013 and its rules.
+The Whistle Blower Policy broadly conforms to the standards set by the Protected Disclosure Scheme of Reserve Bank of India.
+The Whistle Blower Policy also confirms to the requirements as stipulated by the Companies Act, 2013 and its rules.
 P2 We have internal guidelines on procurement of energy efficient equipment.
-Considering the nature business, this principle has limited applicability to us. ure of our P3 It has been the endeavor of the Bank to review the amenities extended to staff and also to consider new facilities which will boost their morale for business excellence and improved customer service of international standards.
-We have a policy against sexual harassment and a committee "Internal Complaints Committee for Prevention, Prohibition and Redressal of Sexual Harassment of Women at Workplace" has been constituted for dealing with complaints of harassment or discrimination. ernational mittee for P4 We adhere to the RBI guidelines on the priority sector lending and Financial Inclusion, which are aimed at marginalized and vulnerable stakeholders. e aimed at
+Considering the nature of our business, this principle has limited applicability to us.
+P3 It has been the endeavor of the Bank to review the amenities extended to staff and also to consider new facilities which will boost their morale for business excellence and improved customer service of international standards.
+We have a policy against sexual harassment and a committee "Internal Complaints Committee for Prevention, Prohibition and Redressal of Sexual Harassment of Women at Workplace" has been constituted for dealing with complaints of harassment or discrimination.
+P4 We adhere to marginalized sector lendir ng and Final ncial Inclusi on, which are e aimed at